 Gunshots erupted at YouTube's offices in California on Tuesday, sparking a panicked escape by employees and a massive police response, before the shooter -- a woman -- apparently committed suicide.
 Police said three people had been hospitalized with gunshot injuries following the shooting.

-On nice days, YouTube employees would enjoy their lunch hour in the enclosed courtyard at the company headquarters in San Bruno, California.
-On April 3, that lunchtime routine was shattered: A woman entered the courtyard from the parking garage through an unlocked gate and opened fire with a 9 mm handgun.
-She wounded three YouTube employees — one remains hospitalized — before taking her own life.
+On nice days YouTube employees would enjoy their lunch hour in the enclosed courtyard at the company headquarters in San Bruno, California.
+However, that lunchtime routine was shattered on April 3, when a woman entered the courtyard through an unlocked gate from the parking garage and opened fire with a 9 mm handgun.
+She wounded three YouTube employees -- one remains hospitalized -- before taking her own life.
 The shooting unfolded in real time on social media and cable news, captivating public attention.
-The incident and its aftermath illustrates two points: how media coverage of such shootings creates more vicarious than actual victims and how that coverage makes the United States appear to be more dangerous than it actually is.
+It also illustrates two points: how media coverage of such shootings creates more vicarious than actual victims and how that coverage makes the United States appear to be more dangerous than it is....

 Copyright © Stratfor Enterprises, LLC.
 All rights reserved.